HR-409 Work-Incurred Injury or Illness

 Vacation and Sick Leave

-During the three (3)-day waiting period referenced in HR 307, a regular employee may charge any absence to accumulated vacation, sick leave, or personal days.
-After the three (3)-day waiting period, a regular employee may elect to use up to one day of vacation or personal day for each day of absence, or sick leave in an amount equal to the portion of the employee's total compensation which is not paid by Workers' Compensation benefits; however, in no case can the combination of sick leave and Workers' Compensation benefits exceed the employee's base pay.
+During the three (3)-day waiting period referenced in HR 307, a Regular administrative, service and support staff may charge any absence to accumulated vacation, sick leave, or personal days.
+After the three (3)-day waiting period, Regular administrative, service and support staff may elect to use up to one day of vacation or personal day for each day of absence, or sick leave in an amount equal to the portion of the employee's total compensation which is not paid by Workers' Compensation benefits; however, in no case can the combination of sick leave and Workers' Compensation benefits exceed the employee's base pay.

 For employees in pay status only, holiday pay in an amount equal to the portion of the employee's total compensation which is not paid by Workers' Compensation benefits should be paid as holiday pay.
 However, in no case should the combination of holiday pay and Workers' Compensation benefits exceed the employee's base pay.

-A regular employee who is unable to return to work and who has been granted a leave of absence will continue to accumulate seniority and retirement credit and will continue to accrue vacation, personal days, and sick leave for a period not to exceed one (1) year.
+A Regular administrative, service and support staff who is unable to return to work and who has been granted a leave of absence will continue to accumulate seniority and retirement credit and will continue to accrue vacation, personal days, and sick leave for a period not to exceed one (1) year.
 All time spent on a Workers' Compensation leave of absence will be counted with previous University experience in calculating compensation (longevity).
 Vacation, personal days, and sick leave accruals will be available to the employee only after returning to work.

 Employee contributions to the UM Retirement, Disability and Death Benefit Plan will not be required for periods for which no salary is paid.
 Employee contributions will, however, be required for periods that are recognized as service credit under the plan for which partial or full salary is paid.

-Administrative, Service & Support employees should file a Report of Absence (UMUW Form 60A-Monthly Absence Summary or Form UM 13A-Biweekly Payroll Time Record) and a Report of Injury (Form UMWC-1).
+Work Incurred Injury or Illness must be recorded in the University's central payroll system as part of the regular payroll processing cycle.
+A Report of Injury (Form UMWC-1) must be filed.
 After an employee has returned to work following a work-incurred injury or illness, any subsequent absences due to the same injury or illness for which the employee does not receive regular pay must be reported in writing to the Workers' Compensation Coordinator (Risk & Insurance Management for UM System employees).

 See Business Policy Manual - Section 704 for information regarding the reporting of on-the-job injury.